Triple clasp formulas for $C_2$ webs: Introduction

 \subsection{Structure of the Paper}

 Section $2$: We recall some facts about the double ladders basis for $\mathfrak{sp}_4$ webs and deduce the triple clasp formula.
 Section $3$: The recursive formulas for the local intersection forms are stated, and then derived via diagrammatic calculations.
-Section $4$: Having found the recursions for local intersection forms and their initial conditions, we prove the main theorem by showing the conjectured formulas satisfy the recursion.
+We prove the main theorem by showing the conjectured formulas satisfy the recursion.
+Lastly, we explain how to generalize Elias's clasp conjecture and show that our main theorem verifies this conjecture in type $C_2$.